Kakifrucht/HalfminerSystem/HalfminerCore/README.md

       - Mobkills
       - Money earned
     - View stats on rightclicking a player
-      - Exempt permission
+      - Permission to exempt players
       - Show if player is AFK
   - StatsTop
-    - Manages ordered player stat scoreboards
+    - Manages ordered player stat scoreboards, recorded by ``ModStats``
-      - Define which stats to track via config (integer based)
+      - Define which stats to track via config (integer based values)
       - Define max board size
       - Define min and max amount to be on on board
-    - Optimized for performance, does updates asynchronously
+    - Optimized for performance, does updates asynchronously without causing any lags
   - Titles
     - Shows join title
-      - Players online / money
+      - How many players are online, how much money does the player have
-      - Configurable message
+      - Message configurable
-      - Shows news after delay in bossbar and title
+      - Shows server news after delay in bossbar and title
     - Displays information for new players
-    - Tab titles containing amount of money and playercount
+    - Tablist titles containing amount of money and playercount
-    - Money through Essentials hook, automatic update
+    - Fetches money through Essentials hook, updates automatically
   - Tps
     - Calculates ticks per second
-    - Notifies staff when servers ticks TPS is too low
+    - Notifies staff when servers TPS is too low
 - **Commands**
   - /chat
     - Chat manipulation tools